llambiel/letsecureme/post.md

 ## Let's Encrypt overview

-Let's Encrypt is a new open source certificate authority (CA) providing free and automated SSL/TLS certificates.
+[Let's Encrypt](https://letsencrypt.org) is a new open source certificate authority (CA) providing free and automated SSL/TLS certificates.
 Their root certificate is well trusted by most [browsers](https://community.letsencrypt.org/t/which-browsers-and-operating-systems-support-lets-encrypt/4394), and they are actively trying to reduce the painful workflow of creation - validation - signing - installation - renewal of certificates.

-But, heads-up!
-To be really security minded, and for information completeness, let's cite some caveats you may not be comfortable with:
+A word of warning before moving on, there are still a few caveats to take into account when considering [Let's encrypt](https://letsencrypt.org):

 * It's still in **beta** phase.
 * It requires root privileges.